 Check them for symmetry.
 Does the pair really match in length?
 The size marks match but are they the same length?

 Now, holding the shoe from the bottom, roll the uppers together side by side.

 You are now checking the alignment of the shoe parts.
 Starting from the front, roll the shoes to align the parts, toe caps, vamps, overlays, eye stays, and eyelets.

-While you have the uppers side by side compare finish and colors of each part.
+While you have the uppers side by side, compare the finish and colors of each part.

-Next, hold the shoes up looking at the heels.
+Next, hold the shoes up, looking at the heels.
 Make sure the shoes sit on the outsole straight.
-A shoe inspector checks to conform the upper is not rotated off center.
+A shoe inspector checks to confirm the upper is not rotated off-center.

 Now, rolling the heels together, check that the back height and collar lines match.